Gruximillian/sequential-keybinding/README.md

 From this description we can immediately see that the `keypress` is definitely not suitable for our purpose.
 That leaves us with `keydown` and `keyup`.
 In our case both of these will do well, but in a different situation one of them might be more suitable than the other, so you will need to assess the situation and choose accordingly.
 Only difference we can notice here is that if we use `keyup` it might feel a bit laggy, while `keydown` really feels like the reaction is immediate.
 I will choose `keydown`, but since the same can be achieved with `keyup`, feel free to use the event you like more.

-Now, let's add the event listener.
-Remove the console log and in its place add this:
+Now, let's add the event listener and remove the console log:

 ```javascript
 document.addEventListener('DOMContentLoaded', () => {